 5. What is the career outlook of an entry-level Cyber Security Professional in Australia?

-As cyber breaches continue to make the front page news, more and more companies are interested in mitigating these cyber threats by hiring cyber security professionals at a faster rate than ever.
-Australia has felt the hardest hit by cyber security skills shortage.
+As cyber breaches continue to make the front page news, more and more companies are interested in mitigating these cyber threats by seeking to hire cyber security professionals at a faster rate than ever before.
+However, Australia is still facing a growing cyber security skills shortage because as much as employers need them, they are unable to find trained cyber professionals.

-Cyber-crimes costs up to $1 billion dollars a year to the Australian economy.
+Cyber crimes cost the AU economy up to $1 billion dollars a year.
+In fact, according to the ACSC Annual Cyber Threat Report 2021, “self-reported financial losses due to cybercrime in Australia-based cybercrime reports totalled more than $33 billion AUD.”
 Due to this, the market for security products and services is rising exponentially in Australia.
-Hence, creating a growth in opportunity for many Australian businesses.
+Hence, creating a monumental growth in opportunity for many Australian businesses and professionals looking to work in cyber security.

-According to Gerg Hunt, the Minister for industry, innovation and science, “It will bring together industry, researchers and governments to create a national enterprise that will provide the foundation for the development of next generation products and services needed to live and work securely in our increasingly connected world”.
+According to Greg Hunt, the Minister for industry, innovation and science, “It will bring together industry, researchers and governments to create a national enterprise that will provide the foundation for the development of next generation products and services needed to live and work securely in our increasingly connected world.”

-If you are thinking of switching careers to cyber security there is no better time to get into the industry than now.
-Joining an industry-focused program in Cyber Security will help you get your foot in the door by equipping you with the skills and knowledge that will make you job-ready and prepared for an industry that is going to see a steep rise in the next few years.
+If you are thinking of switching careers to cyber security there is no better time to get into the industry.
+Joining an industry-focused program in Cyber Security will help you get your foot in the door by equipping you with the skills and knowledge to make you job-ready and prepared for an industry that is going to see a steep rise in the next few years.